amineamout/qmon/README.md

-Grails plugin that helps to invoke service methods via the navigator by starting or scheduling tasks in background.
+Grails plugin that helps to instantly invoke or schedule service methods via the navigatortasks and in background.

+Study case :

+Files parsing, sending emails ..